Gervig/Business-Intelligence-Exam/README.md

 6) Can we predict the sales of a game based on the different categorical values in the dataset before it launches.

+7) Does the critic score of a video games have any influence on its sales?

 ## Hypothesis